johnfedoruk/bangular/packages/docs/di/di_advanced.md

 # Dependency Injection (DI): Documentation (Advanced Topics)

-This document talks about advanced topics related to the DI module and how it is used in Angular.
-You don't have to know this to use DI in Angular or independently.
+This document talks about advanced topics related to the DI module and how it is used in Bangular.
+You don't have to know this to use DI in Bangular or independently.

 ### Key